YouBenshan/jVisualVM/src/main/java/ybs/gc/resize/README.md

 Find vast instances of a type (char[]).
 Find out where are they from.

 Set StringBuffer's initial size.
-Compare: the source of this type.
+Compare: Where the instance of this type come from?
 Compare: Minor GC